graphql/graphql-js/website/docs/tutorials/going-to-production.md

 ## Bundler-specific configuration

-Here are some bundler-specific suggestions for configuring your bundler to remove `globalThis.process` and `proces.env.NODE_ENV` on build time.
+Here are some bundler-specific suggestions for configuring your bundler to remove `globalThis.process` and `process.env.NODE_ENV` on build time.

 ### Vite